5mehulhelp5/magento2-accessory-link-qty/README.md

 ---

+## Why would you need this module?

+By default, Magento only supports related, upsell, cross-sell and grouped product links.
+This module adds a new link type **`partlists`** that can be used to model a *production bill of materials* (BOM).

+**Example use cases:**
+- You want to sell a **set** as a simple product with its own SKU and stock management,
+  but still link and display the required **components** (e.g. jug, glass, spoon).
+- You need a way to reflect an **ERP production bill of materials** inside Magento,
+  so that each component can be managed individually while the parent product is still sold as a simple SKU.
+- You want to show end customers which parts are included in a set, including required **quantities**.

+---

 ## Features
 - New product link type: `partlists`
 - Quantity (`qty`) and position for each link
 - Admin UI integration (tab in the product form Related Products, Up-Sells, Cross-Sells and Partlists )
 - Import/Export support via CSV (`_partlists_` column)
 - GraphQL support
+- REST API support out of the box
 - Frontend block to render linked partlist products

 ---